inspec/inspec/docs/profiles.md

 # Profile Inputs

-Our documentation on [Inputs](docs/reference/inputs/) is now on a dedicated page.
+Our documentation regarding [Inputs](docs/reference/inputs/) is now on a dedicated page.

 # Profile files